wmorgan/dcos-docs/1.7/administration/installing/custom/system-requirements/index.md

 * Docker 1.9 or greater is recommended <a href="https://github.com/docker/docker/issues/9718" target="_blank">for stability reasons</a>.

-* Do not use use Docker `devicemapper` storage driver in `loop-lvm` mode.
+* Do not use Docker `devicemapper` storage driver in `loop-lvm` mode.
 For more information, see [Docker and the Device Mapper storage driver](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/).

 * Prefer `OverlayFS` or `devicemapper` in `direct-lvm` mode when choosing a production storage driver.
-For more more information, see Docker's <a href="https://docs.docker.com/engine/userguide/storagedriver/selectadriver/" target="_blank">Select a Storage Driver</a>.
+For more information, see Docker's <a href="https://docs.docker.com/engine/userguide/storagedriver/selectadriver/" target="_blank">Select a Storage Driver</a>.

 * Manage Docker on CentOS with systemd. systemd handles starting Docker on boot and restarting it when it crashes.